bmacnaughton/gulp-markers/README.md

 <h4><b><code>.addMarker(tag, re, replace [, opts])</code></b></h4>
 <h4><b><code>.addMarker({tag, re, replace[, opts]})</code></b></h4>

-This method adds a marker to the instance.
+adds a marker to the instance.
 There are two signatures: individual arguments and an object form.
 In the object form each property of the object is identified by the property names shown.

 ##### tag